Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 - Clemson and its opponents have gone over the current 46.5-point total in three of eight games (37.5%) this season.

-- The two teams combine to score 50.7 points per game, 4.2 more than the over/under in this contest.
+- The combined points per game average of the two teams, 50.7, is 4.2 points greater than Saturday's over/under.

-- This contest's over/under is 4.1 points greater than the 42.4 these two squads combine to surrender per game this season.
+- This contest's total is 4.1 points more than the 42.4 these two squads combine to surrender per game this season.

 - Tigers games this season feature an average total of 49.0 points, a number 2.5 points higher than Saturday's over/under.